 An incomplete grade is given for work in a course that a student is passing but could not complete due to circumstances beyond the student's control.
+The student must initiate the process for an incomplete grade with the instructor.
 An Incomplete Form must be completed by the instructor, signed by the Academic Dean, and submitted to the Registrar at the end of the semester.